 Because that’s how casings were traditionally made.

-If you didn’t appreciate my showing you how to clean chicken feet, you probably won’t enjoy this post either.
+Now, if you didn’t appreciate my showing you how to clean chicken feet, you probably won’t enjoy this post either.

-If you’re interested in sausage making and don’t have access to materials for making your own casings, you can buy casings here.
+If you’re interested in sausage-making and don’t have access to materials for making your own casings, you can buy casings here.